TheRobBrennan/microsoft-parter-network/modules/Enable reliable messaging for Big Data applications using Azure Event Hubs/README.md

 # Configure applications to send or receive messages through an Event Hub

+After you've created and configured your Event Hub, you'll need to configure applications to send and receive event data streams.

+For example, a payment processing solution will use some form of sender application to collect customer's credit card data and a receiver application to verify that the credit card is valid.

+Although there are differences in how a Java application is configured, compared to a .NET application, the principles are the same for enabling applications to connect to an Event Hub, and to successfully send or receive messages.

+## What are the minimum Event Hub application requirements?

+## Azure CLI commands for creating a general-purpose standard storage account

+## Shell command for cloning an application GitHub repository

+## Editing files in the Cloud Shell

+## Summary

 # Exercise - Configure applications to send or receive messages through an Event Hub

 # Evaluate the performance of the deployed Event Hub using the Azure portal